zpzim/SCAMP/README.md

  * More types of matrix profiles!
 KNN, Matrix Summary, Sum, and 1NN without index!
 See the Docs!
  * Extremely Efficient Implementation
  * Extensible to adding optimized versions of custom join operations.
- * Can compute joins with the CPU (Only enabled for double precision and does not support KNN joins yet)
+ * CPU Support (Only enabled for double precision; does not support KNN joins yet)
  * Handles NaN input values.
 The matrix profile will be computed while excluding any subsequence with a NaN value
  * Python module: Use SCAMP in Python with pyscamp
+ * conda-forge integration: Install pyscamp seamlessly with conda.
+ * Extensive testing: SCAMP has thousands of input configurations tested with every PR.
+ * Automatic benchmarking: Helps ensure performance doesn't slip with future updates.

 ## Documentation
 SCAMP's documentation can be found at [readthedocs](https://scamp-docs.readthedocs.io/en/latest/).